2014 Winter Olympics: Measures

 Security during both the Olympics and Paralympics were handled by over 40,000 law enforcement officials, including police and the Russian Armed Forces.
 A presidential decree signed by President Vladimir Putin took effect on 7 January, requiring that any protests and demonstrations in Sochi and the surrounding area through 21 March (the end of the Paralympics) be approved by the Federal Security Service.
 For the duration of the decree, travel restrictions were also in effect in and around Sochi: "controlled" zones, dubbed the "ring of steel" by the media, covered the Coastal and Mountain clusters which encompass all of the Games' venues and infrastructure, including transport hubs such as railway stations.
 To enter controlled areas, visitors were required to pass through security checkpoints with X-ray machines, metal detectors and explosive material scanners.
 Several areas were designated as "forbidden", including Sochi National Park and the border with Abkhazia.
 An unmanned aerial vehicle squadron, along with S-400 and Pantsir-S1 air defense rockets were used to protect Olympic airspace.
 Four gunboats were also deployed on the Black Sea to protect the coastline.

-A number of security organizations and forces began stationing in and around Sochi in January 2014; Russia's Ministry of Emergency Situations (EMERCOM) was stationed in Sochi for the Games beginning on 7 January 2014.
+A number of security organisations and forces began stationing in and around Sochi in January 2014; Russia's Ministry of Emergency Situations (EMERCOM) was stationed in Sochi for the Games beginning on 7 January 2014.
 A group of 10,000 Internal Troops of the Ministry of Interior also provided security services during the Games.
 In mid-January, 1,500 Siberian Regional Command troops were stationed in a military town near Krasnaya Polyana.
 A group of 400 Cossacks in traditional uniforms were also present to accompany police patrols.
 The 58th Army unit of the Russian Armed Forces were defending the Georgia–Russia border.
 The United States also supplied Navy ships and other assets for security purposes.

 All communication and Internet traffic by Sochi residents was captured and filtered through deep packet inspection systems at all mobile networks using the SORM system.

 Former professional speed skater and current deputy of the Russian State Duma Svetlana Zhurova has stated that the 2014 Sochi Olympics were Vladimir Putin's personal project to showcase Russia to the world.